 Doctors advise patients that they should avoid taking blood thinning medications for a period before surgery.
 Such medications even include aspirin.
-Alcohol also thins blood (that’s one reason it’s good for heart and vascular health).
+Alcohol also thins blood.
+In fact, that’s one reason it’s so good for heart and vascular health.

 One observer makes an important point.
 Specifically, “For some recovering alcoholics, consuming foods with alcohol in them can be extremely upsetting.
 Despite their not knowing about the alcohol being present before eating, they could take it to mean a relapse.
 Some will even use it as a means of justifying a return to alcohol use and abuse.”1

 Some alcoholics fear that any alcohol in foods will trigger a loss of control over alcohol.